alirexo/iptable-for-v2ray/README.md

     $sudo apt install iptables</br></br>

- - Server port forwarding
+ - Server port forwarding</br>

-   Here, server 1 means the server on which we want to do port forwarding, and server 2 is the destination server:
+   Here, server 1 means the server on which we want to do port forwarding, and server 2 is the destination server:</br>
    ب
    `pip install -r requirements.txt`</br></br>